Bilinear spherical maximal function with fractal dilations: Introduction

-The $L^p-$bounds for the maximal operator $M_E$ have been extensively studied in the literature.
-Stein \cite{SphStein} used Fourier analytic methods to obtain optimal $L^p-$bounds for the maximal function $M_{\R_+}f$ for $d\geq 3.$ The Fourier analytic approach does not extend to resolve the problem in dimension $d=2$.
-Later, Bourgain \cite{CirBourgain} introduced some geometric agruments to settle the case of dimension $d=2$.
-We refer to the maximal function $M_{\R_+}f$ as the full spherical maximal function and denote it by $M_{full}f$.
-At the end-point $p=\frac{d}{d-1}$, Bourgain \cite{sphBourgain} proved the restricted weak-type bounds in dimensions $d\geq3$, while it was shown by Seeger, Tao and Wright~\cite{STW} that the restricted weak-type inequality fails in dimension $d=2$.
+Stein \cite{SphStein} used Fourier analytic methods to prove that the maximal operator $M_{\R_+}f$ is bounded in $L^p$ for $p>\frac{d}{d-1}$ for $d\geq 3$.
+This range of $p$ is sharp upto up to the end-point.
+The maximal operator $M_{\R_+}f$ is referred to as the full spherical maximal operator and it is denoted by $M_{full}f$.
+The Fourier analytic approach has a limitation in resolving the problem in dimension $d=2$.
+Bourgain \cite{CirBourgain} introduced a geometric method to settle the case of dimension $d=2$.
+He proved that $M_{full}f$ is bounded in $L^p$ for $p>2$ for $d=2$.
+At the end-point $p=\frac{d}{d-1}$, Bourgain \cite{sphBourgain} proved restricted weak-type bounds in dimensions $d\geq3$, while it was shown by Seeger, Tao and Wright~\cite{STW} that the restricted weak-type inequality at the end-point $p=\frac{d}{d-1}$ fails in dimension $d=2$.

-Under restrictions on the dilation set $E\subset\R_+$, the $L^p-$boundedness of $M_E$ extends to a larger range of $L^p-$spaces.
+Under suitable restrictions on the set $E\subset\R_+$, the $L^p-$boundedness of $M_E$ extends to a larger range of $L^p-$spaces.
 The range of $p$ depends on the geometry and appropriate notion of size of the set $E$.
-For a general dilation set $E\subset\R_+$, Seeger, Wainger and Wright \cite{SWW1} obtained sharp $L^p-$bounds for $p>p(E)$, where $p(E)$ depends on the dilation-invariant notion of the Minkowski dimension.
+For a general set $E\subset\R_+$, Seeger, Wainger and Wright \cite{SWW1} obtained sharp $L^p-$bounds for $p>p(E)$, where $p(E)$ depends on the dilation-invariant notion of the Minkowski dimension.
 The end-point cases were resolved in \cite{STW}.
 A particularly interesting case arises when we consider $E$ to be a lacunary set.
-In this case, the $L^p-$bounds of the operator $M_E$ (denoted by $M_{lac}$), holds for all $p>1$, see \cite{lacsphCalderon, CoifmanWeiss, RubioDuoandi}.
-It is conjectured that the lacunary maximal function $M_{lac}$ is of weak-type $(1,1)$, however the problem remains open till date.
+In this case, the $L^p-$bounds of the operator $M_E$ (denoted by $M_{lac}$), holds for all $p>1$, see \cites{lacsphCalderon, CoifmanWeiss, RubioDuoandi}.
+It is conjectured that the lacunary maximal operator $M_{lac}$ is of weak-type $(1,1)$, however the problem remains open till date.
 We refer to ~\cite{CladekKrause} for recent developments in this direction.
-The sharp range of sparse bounds for $M_{full}$ and $M_{lac}$ was obtained by Lacey \cite{sparseLacey} using continuity estimates and $L^p-$improving bounds.
+Further, we would like to refer the reader to Lacey \cite{sparseLacey} for the sharp range of sparse domination results for the maximal operators $M_{full}$ and $M_{lac}$.
+The continuity estimates and $L^p-$improving bounds for local variants of spherical maximal function play key roles in proving sparse domination results.